Viewfinder: Top five with Rose Minnée

 Skyview House by Stufkens and Chambers Architects.
 Image: Rose Minnée

 2. Skyview House.
 Through considered use of scale, careful material selection and a strong connection between interior and exterior spaces, Stufkens and Chambers Architects have successfully given this large, Modernist-style home the feeling of a luxury tropical resort.
-The immaculate expression of this architectural ideation was brought to life through Shaw Builders’ craftsmanship and acute attention to detail.
+This architectural vision was brought to life through Shaw Builders’ expert craftsmanship and meticulous attention to detail.

 House on a Hill by Stufkens and Chambers Architects.
 Image: Rose Minnée